-In 2014, the Company adopted a Restricted Share Unit Plan (the "RSU Plan") for the benefit of the Company's employees, directors and consultants.
+Plan") for the benefit of the Company's employees, directors and consultants.
 The RSU Plan is intended to assist the Company in the recruitment and retention of highly qualified employees, directors and eligible consultants by providing a means to reward performance, to motivate participants under the RSU Plan to achieve important corporate and personal objectives and, through the proposed issuance by the Company of Common Shares under the RSU Plan, to better align the interests of participants with the long-term interests of Shareholders.

 The Board uses Restricted Share Units ("RSUs") issued under the RSU Plan as part of the Company's overall executive compensation plan.
 Since the value of RSUs increase or decrease with the price of the Common Shares, RSUs reflect a philosophy of aligning the interests of executives with those of the Shareholders by tying executive compensation to share price performance.
-In addition, RSUs assist in the retention of qualified and experienced executives by rewarding those individuals who make a long-term commitment.
+In addition, RSUs assist in the retention of qualified and experienced executives by rewarding those individuals who make a longer-term commitment.

 The RSU Plan is administered by the Compensation Committee.
 Each RSU awarded conditionally entitles the participant to receive one Common Share (or the cash equivalent) upon attainment of the RSU vesting criteria.

-The maximum number of Common Shares which may be reserved, set aside and made available for issuance under the RSU Plan is a variable number equal to 3% of the issued and outstanding Common Shares of the Company as of the date of the grant on a non-diluted basis.
+Effective June 15, 2021, as part of its implementation of an omnibus long-term equity compensation arrangement, the aggregate number of shares issuable under the RSU plan, together with the Stock Option Plan and DSU Plan, shall not exceed a variable number equal to 10% of the issued and outstanding Common Shares of the Company as of the date of a grant on a non-diluted basis.
+These changes were approved by the shareholders on August 18, 2021.

-For 2019, the Company granted a total of 2,609,000 RSUs to three executive officers, namely, the CEO, CFO and the COO.
-The RSUs granted vested immediately, subject to a payout date of 12 months, and an expiry date of 5 years.
+Prior to June 15, 2021, the Company previously had adopted a Restricted Share Unit Plan (the "Old RSU Plan").
+In 2020, under the Old RSU Plan, the Company granted a total of 3,520,020 RSUs (the "Old RSUs") to three executive officers, namely the CEO, CFO and COO.
+The Old RSUs granted vested immediately, subject to a payout date of 12 months, and an expiry date of 5 years.